Teacher Education Program 2013-2014

 Reflections (Claim 3)

 Reflections are required on the student teaching experience and students are rated on the following criteria: pedagogy, evidence of caring teaching, course content integration and the quality of writing.
-For the 2012-2013 academic year, 79% of candidates were rated as advanced proficient and 16% were rated proficient.
+For the 2013 -2014 academic year, 84% of candidates were rated as far exceeds expectations and 14% were rated exceeded expectations and 1% meets expectations.
+The mean GPA for this was 3.77.

 Surveys (Claim 1, Claim 2, Claim 3)